willvieira/ms_STM-managed/manuscript/manuscript.md

 While the range of short-lived mobile species may keep pace with climate change [@Chen2011], the range of long-lived tree species generally does not [@Harsch2009; @Zhu2012].
 In fact, trees of eastern North America have shifted their range limits at less than 50% of the pace required to keep up with temperature increases [@Sittaro2017].
 This mismatch between climate conditions and forest community composition will likely lead to maladaptation of trees to their environment, and therefore a possible loss of future forest productivity [@Aitken2008].
-Assess the mechanisms determining species range limits is, therefore, critical for formulating adaptive management strategies [@Becknell2015a].
+Assessing the mechanisms determining species range limits is, therefore, critical for formulating adaptive management strategies [@Becknell2015a].

 Range limits of forest trees are driven by colonization and extinction dynamics.
 The metapopulation theory predicts the boundary of a species' range occurs where the colonization rate equals the extinction rate, wherever habitat is available [@Holt2000].